fabiotavarespr/deck-api/README.md

   to organize the code.
 For this challenge I just kept the structures in the root, to make the code review easier and also, to avoid misunderstandings.

-*At the business side, I would implement a rule to avoid insert duplicated cards on partial decks.
+*At the business side, I would implement a rule to avoid inserting duplicated cards on partial decks.